It’s good to be aware of what your child eats. But years of medical research have shown that eating sugar doesn’t

-But I want to circle back to sugary foods for a minute.
-If you’re concerned, take notes on your child’s diet and behavior.
-If you notice a definite trend in the way he behaves after eating certain foods, bring this up with his doctor.
-Small subsets of children with ADHD may be
+, take notes on what your child eats.
+If you notice a trend in how your child behaves after eating certain foods, bring this up with your doctor.
+A few kids with ADHD may be

-No research findings show that food dyes or additives cause
+There’s no research that shows food dyes or additives cause

-ADHD symptoms if they avoid these ingredients.
-It can be hard to stick to an additive-free diet.
-But since these additives contain none of the nutrients your child needs to grow and be healthy, there’s no harm in trying to avoid them.
+if they avoid these ingredients.
+It can be hard to stick to an additive-free diet, but there’s no harm in trying.